webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ### Notfications
 There are three ways to display notifications in web applications.
-The first way is to
-display notifications in the `Notification` section of the header.
-Above all, personalized
-notifications are displayed here (e.g. new comments on subscribed content).
-The second way
-is to display notifications in an area below the header.
-This is intended for application-
-wide notifications (e.g. scheduled maintenance windows).
+The first way is to display notifications in the `Notification` section of the header.
+Above all, personalized notifications are displayed here (e.g. new comments on subscribed content).
+The second way is to display notifications in an area below the header.
+This is intended for application-wide notifications (e.g. scheduled maintenance windows).

 ```
 ╔ToastNotfication═══════════════════════════════════════════════════════════════╗